vincenvega/90DaysCP/README.md

 3)

 Day7: // 22 dec
-1) did 4 th ques of yesterdays colg wala contest
+1) did (4 th) ques of yesterdays colg wala contest
-2)
+2) Read and made notes of OS and OOPs
 3)

 Day8: